 “Leading the charge to keep Amazon the Earth’s most customer-centric company is an army of algorithms.
 Amazon advertisers are evaluated algorithmically by many factors such as in-stock rates, prices, profit margins, sell-through velocity, seller ratings, customer reviews, content quality, and conversion rates.

 “You might be doing everything right from an advertising perspective, but if you don’t keep up with the rigorous fulfillment expectations, you might find that it will take you months to get your relevancy back on track.
-Unlike other marketing channels where the worst thing that can happen is that you waste budget, with Amazon Advertising you could really hurt your business if not done correctly.”
+Unlike other marketing channels where the worst thing that can happen is that you waste a budget, with Amazon Advertising you could really hurt your business if not done correctly.”

 SEO is every bit as important on Amazon as it is only Google, and understanding the requirements is critical for creating ads that connect with audiences.